fdietze/website/_posts/2021-08-29-improving-the-hacker-news-ranking-algorithm.md

 ![Positive Feedback loop.
 Three bubbles pointing at each other in a circle with a plus-sign on the arrows: "views" points to "upvotes", which points to "rank", which points to views.
 A fourth bubble "age" pointing with a minus-sign at "rank".](/assets/2021-08-29-improving-the-hacker-news-ranking-algorithm/feedback-loop.svg)

+We define a view as a click by a registered user on a submission, so the user sees the submitted content.
+For [Ask HN](https://news.ycombinator.com/ask), the content would be the comments page.
+We only look at registered users, because these views are the only ones that can lead to more upvotes.

 If many submissions compete for upvotes, the positive feedback loop creates a rich-get-richer phenomenon.
 Submissions with an already high number of upvotes are likely to get even more upvotes than others.